krelbel/ALttPLinkSpriteShuffler/README.md

     destination sprite 2x2 tile is shuffled from a random 2x2 tile within a random .zspr spritesheet.
 Combine with --chaos for maximum nonsense.

+12) **--make_shadow_edge_visible**: Clears body pixels that overlap with the edge of the shadow in up/right/down stand/swordprimed poses, which helps the generated sprite not interfere with glitches and bomb jumps.